code-mphi/ECOGEN/docs/sphinx_docs/source/zBibliography.rst

 Bibliography
 ============

-A list of the references used in this documentation:
+References used in this documentation:

 .. bibliography:: Biblio.bib